Hassia Levy-Agron: Early life

 Hassia Levy was born in Jerusalem on 2 December 1923, to Elisheva Rivlin and Hayyim Leib Levy, a board member of the Anglo-Palestine Bank.
 A seventh-generation Jewish Jerusalemite, she was descended from two prominent families: her paternal grandfather co-founded Tel Aviv, and this line of the family had immigrated from Russia in the First Aliyah, while her mother was part of the Rivlin family.

 Levy-Agron began dancing in 1928, attending a kindergarten with rhythmic classes run by Levin Kipnis.
-She then joined the Lemel school, where she received instruction from dancers based in Tel Aviv; these instructors "were certain that [she] was born to dance".
+She then joined the Lämel School (often misspelled 'Lemel School'), where she received instruction from dancers based in Tel Aviv; these instructors "were certain that [she] was born to dance".
 Reflecting on her childhood lessons in 1989, Levy-Agron said that she learned a lot of creativity and improvisation.
 However, at the time most dance teachers were immigrants who worked in Tel Aviv, and her Lemel teachers soon stopped commuting; Levy-Agron studied under other instructors, all of whom encouraged her, until one helped her go to Tel Aviv to study under Gertrud Kraus.
 Her parents were not so encouraging of dance, but she continued.

 In the early 1940s, Levy-Agron performed in variety shows, receiving warm critical reviews.
 She began giving solo shows, and crafting nights of cultural recital involving dance, drama, and music.
 She then traveled to New York to study under Martha Graham, but returned to Israel in 1948 during the war in Palestine.
 She was the first Israeli-born dancer to train in the United States, doing so under Graham and at the Juilliard School.